tginart/deletion-efficient-kmeans/README.md

 # deletion efficient kmeans

-Documentation, usage examples, and more to come soon!
+Documentation, usage examples, mild code refactor, and more to come soon!